prebid/Prebid.js/modules/haloRtdProvider.md

 ## Audigent Halo Real-time Data Submodule

-Audigent is a next-generation data management platform and a first-of-a-kind "data agency" containing some of the most exclusive content-consuming audiences across desktop, mobile and social platforms.
+Audigent is a next-generation, 1st party data management platform and the world’s first "data agency", powering the programmatic landscape and DTC eCommerce with actionable 1st party audience and contextual data from the world’s most influential retailers, lifestyle publishers, content creators, athletes and artists.

-This real-time data module provides quality first-party data, contextual data, site-level data and more that can be injected into bid request objects destined for different bidders in order to optimize targeting.
+The Halo real-time data module for Prebid.org has been created for publishers so that they can maximize the power of their first-party audiences and contextual data.
+This module provides both an integrated cookieless Halo identity with real-time contextual and audience segmentation solution that seamlessly and easily integrates into your existing Prebid deployment.

+Users, devices, content, cohorts and other features are identified and utilized to augment every bid request with targeted, 1st party data-derived segments before being submitted to supply-side platforms.
+Enriching the bid request with robust 1st party audience and contextual data, Audigent's Halo RTD module optimizes targeting, increases the number of bids, increases bid value, and drives additional incremental revenue for publishers.

 ### Publisher Usage